levvayner/ATF15xx-cupl/README.md

 ### 0.1.0
 > Windows support (beta)
+> Shortcuts to create/import/open project from explorer menu
 ### 0.0.7
 > Renamed to vs-cupl
 > UI Improvements: New menu options and view to maange projects.